ishraqn/eRentApp/README.md

 # SegmentationFault

-An app which is based off the old saying *"Try-before-you-buy"*, where .
+An app which is based off the old saying *"Try-before-you-buy"*, where reducing waste is priority number 1.

 ## Vision Statement
 SegmentationFault's App will be a storefront to rent out items and equipment which would normally sit unused.
 Users can be both a **Renter** and a **Rentee** and anyone can sign-up, including businesses. **Renters** can post their items and specify price, availability and max rental duration. **Rentees** can browse the homepage, search and then items, and rate previous rent experiences.
 A rating-based honour system helps users understand risk between both exchanging sides, as it's split into **Renter** and **Rentee** scores.
 In addition, the process of posting, renting and paying is streamlined in a "marketplace" fashion to make the entire experience as easy as possible.
 Every feature is created with our motto in mind: *"Try-before-you-buy"*, with the goal of reducing over-consumption and waste.